7-fl/Frequency-server/README.md

     f3 !
 Msg
 ```
 which would cause a badarg error.
 I tested out that theory by
-putting a timeout at the top of the adpater, and it does cause
+putting a sleep at the top of the adpater process's loop, and it does cause
 a badarg error, but all the processes still shutdown, so
 I'm calling it good.